Code-Institute-Submissions/Wexford_Dictionary_Project/README.md

 Test | Outcome
 ------------ | -------------
-W3C HTML validation for addslangwords.html |
+W3C HTML validation for addslangwords.html | Passed - Errors only on python elements
-W3C HTML validation for base.html|
-W3C HTML validation for editslangwords.html |
-W3C HTML validation for home.html |
-W3C HTML validation for login.html |
-W3C HTML validation for register.html |
-W3C HTML validation for slangs.html |
-W3C CSS validation for All |
+W3C HTML validation for base.html| Passed - Errors only on python elements W3C HTML validation for editslangwords.html | Passed - Errors only on python elements W3C HTML validation for home.html | Passed - Errors only on python elements W3C HTML validation for login.html | Passed - Errors only on python elements W3C HTML validation for register.html | Passed - Errors only on python elements W3C HTML validation for slangs.html | Passed - Errors only on python elements W3C CSS validation for All | Passed
-JSHint Javascript Test |
+JSHint Javascript Test | Passed
-Chrome developer tools (debugging and responsiveness testing -including all devices available) | Passed Samsung A50 |
+Chrome developer tools (debugging and responsiveness testing -including all devices available) | Passed Samsung A50 | Passed - some forms were not clicking/tapping properly on mobile devices when testing from github - problem resolved when app tested through Heroku deployment
-Iphone 7 |
-Iphone X |
-Friends & Family Testing |
+Iphone 7 | Passed - some forms were not clicking/tapping properly on mobile devices when testing from github - problem resolved when app tested through Heroku deployment
+Iphone X | Passed - some forms were not clicking/tapping properly on mobile devices when testing from github - problem resolved when app tested through Heroku deployment
+Friends & Family Testing | Passed - Family & Friend suggested enhancements to develop further to an All Ireland App but enjoyed the concept of the Wexford Slang Dictionary
-Responsive Design|
+Responsive Design| Passed

 Browser Test | Outcome